 Once we receive the medical form, your athlete will be registered as an official Special Olympics Vermont Athlete.

 All Special Olympics athletes are held to a code of conduct.
 Athletes must review and agree to the code of conduct in order to participate in Special Olympics.

-Special Olympics Unified Sports® is a program that combines approximately equal numbers of Special Olympics athletes and athletes without intellectual disabilities (called Partners) on sports teams for training and competition.
-Age and ability matching of athletes and Partners is defined on a sport-by-sport basis.
+If you do not have an intellectual disability but still wish to compete, we have a place for you!
+Special Olympics Unified Sports® is a program that combines approximately equal numbers of Special Olympics athletes and athletes without intellectual disabilities (called partners) on sports teams for training and competition.
+Age and ability matching of athletes and partners is defined on a sport-by-sport basis.